Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: Proposed Deep JSCC-Based Solution

-Invoking \eqref{eq:P-DL}, each adversary tries to minimize its CE between the adversarially-estimated likelihood distribution and the ground-truth, which is represented by the one-hot encoded vector of $S_i$, denoted by $ {{\bm \varepsilon}_s}_i \in \{0,1\}^L$.
-Notably, having lower CE values results in higher similarity between the posterior adversarial likelihood $q_{\Theta_{E,i}}({s_i|z_i})$ and the ground-truth ${{\bm \varepsilon}_s}_i$, which increases the information leakage in terms of CE.
-Meanwhile, Alice and Bob jointly try to minimize the reconstruction distortion $d(\cdot, \cdot)$ and the information leakage to adversarial DNNs measured by the negative CE metric $H(\cdot, \cdot)$.
-Exploiting the above-mentioned learning-based interpretation, our sample-wise secure framework can be reformulated as
+Invoking \eqref{eq:P-DL}, each adversary tries to minimize its cross-entropy between the adversarially-estimated likelihood distribution and the ground-truth, where the ground-truth is represented by the one-hot encoded vector of $S_i$, as $ {{\bm \varepsilon}_s}_i \in \{0,1\}^L$.
+Having lower cross-entropy values results in higher similarity between the posterior adversarial likelihood $q_{\Theta_{E,i}}({s_i|z_i})$ and the ground-truth ${{\bm \varepsilon}_s}_i$, which can be interpreted as increase in the information leakage.
+Meanwhile, Alice and Bob jointly try to minimize the reconstruction distortion $d(\cdot, \cdot)$ and the information leakage (approximated by the negative cross-entropy).
+Exploiting the above-mentioned learning-based interpretation, our sample-wise framework can be reformulated as